MikeHardIce/strigui/README.md

 but you can create your own widgets too.
 It uses [Clojure2d](https://github.com/Clojure2D/clojure2d) underneath.
 So anything that can be drawn could potentially be a widget (like the game board in [Dame](https://github.com/MikeHardIce/Dame)).

-Note: This is in an alpha stage.
-I use it mainly to learn Clojure and to write simple desktop apps.
-Any suggestion or help on coding is absolutely welcome!
+Goal: Have a little library to write simple desktop apps in Clojure.

 [See Changes](CHANGES.md)